hmassad/smarty-calendar/README.md

 - single day view, three day view, work week view
 - generic dates, specific dates
 - filter clicks outside calendarContentRef (mouse down)
+- differentiate between events and slots: we create, edit and delete slots, events are passed
+- interval creation mode / event creation mode, events and slots don't interact with each other
+- don't let creation of new slots if they don't fit (mouse down and default duration)
+- when moving an event past the bottom of the calendar, it moves to the next day (mouse move)